BreeNET/MyStuff/README.md

 Here is a repo of scripts I have made.
 As anyone looks through these scripts they will probably say "Why did you even need this script theres a million programs that do it already."
 I was a level 1 help desk employee so I had no voice in what programs should be implemented or what processes should be changed.
 All I could do is work with what I had access to which was powershell.
 I also started writing most of these scripts with 0 experience in powershell/js/python.
-After ~2 years of making scripts, I see many things that could be changed within these scripts or lines that will make any reader with some development knowledge say "lmao what is this???" but I do not maintain them anymore.
+After ~2 years of making scripts, I see many things that could be changed within these scripts or lines that will make any reader with some development knowledge say "what is this why did you do it this way???" but I do not maintain them anymore.